OfficeDev/office-js-docs-pr/docs/quickstarts/excel-custom-functions-quickstart.md

 > [!NOTE]
 > Office Add-ins should use HTTPS, not HTTP, even when you are developing.
 If you are prompted to install a certificate after you run `npm run-script start:web`, accept the prompt to install the certificate that the Yeoman generator provides.

-When you run this command, the local web server will start.
 To use your custom functions add-in, open a new workbook in Excel Online.
 In this workbook, complete the following steps to sideload your add-in.

 1. In Excel Online, choose the **Insert** tab and then choose **Add-ins**.